Wiccan Holy Days and Sabbaths to Observe –

 - red and white

-- Fire pit with wood or extremely large candle
+- fire pit with wood (like this cool folding portable firepit! or extremely large candle

 - many ribbons of red and white cut into 18″ (or so) long pieces